Disney's Animated Storybook

-Disney's Animated Storybook (stylized as Disney's Animated StoryBook, and also known as Disney's Story Studio) is a point-and-click adventure interactive storybook video game series based on Walt Disney feature animations and Pixar films that were released throughout the 1990s.
+Disney's Animated Storybook (stylized as Disney's Animated StoryBook, and also known as Disney's Story Studio) is a point-and-click adventure interactive storybook video game series based on Walt Disney Feature Animation and Pixar films that were released during the mid-to-late 1990s.
 They were published by Disney Interactive for personal computers (Microsoft Windows and Apple Macintosh) for children ages four to eight years old.
-Starting from 1994, most of the entries in the series were developed by Media Station.
-They have the same plots as their respective films, though abridged due to the limited medium.
+Most of the entries in the series were developed by Media Station.
+The games take players through abridged and narrated retellings of their respective Disney films, allowing the player to click on hotspots to trigger animations or sound effects.
+Some of the games feature voice talent from the films reprising their roles.